illusion12321/orchestrate-php/README.md

 // so send each member's Value only
 $this->view->members = $members->getValues();

-// or extract and format the data, using a JMESPath expression
+// or format the data using a JMESPath expression
 $this->view->members = $members->extract('results[].{name: value.fullname, country: value.country, slug: path.key}');

-// if you don't need the 'path' use extractValues for a less verbose expression
+// if you don't need the 'path' use extractValues method for a less verbose expression
 $this->view->members = $members->extractValues('[].{name: fullname, country: country}');